aruku773/secondApp/README.md

 ## Note

-- [x] Always create a folder when a new group is created in Xcode to maintain folder struture in pods
+- [x] Always create a folder when a new group is created in Xcode to maintain folder structure in pods